piano35-edb/barman-docs-rewrite/docs/configuring/configuring_wal_streaming.md

 barman-wal-archive --test backup pg DUMMY
 ```
 Where:

 - `backup` is the host where Barman is installed.
 - `pg` is the name of the PostgreSQL server as configured in Barman.
 - `DUMMY` is a placeholder (`barman-wal-archive` requires an argument for the WAL file name, which is ignored).

+!!!success
     If everything is configured correctly, the following output is returned:
 ```bash
 Ready to accept WAL files for the server pg
 ```